varnav/filmcompress/README.md

 Hardware support is off by default.

-Supports Windows, Linux, MacOS and probably other OSes.
+Supports Windows, Linux, macOS and probably other OSes.

 ## About hardware encoding